RestaurantController/EasyCrypt/README.md

 That's it!
 You can encrypt and decrypt files with EasyCrypt.
 <br>
 <b>Note:</b> While decrypting an encrypted file, you must specify the same key you used to encrypt that file.
 If not it will fail and give an <code>InvalidToken</code> error message.

+The EasyCrypt files are located in the <code>EasyCrypt</code> folder.